 - Remove the four screws that attach the lid to the MD9.
-Remove the lid.
-Remove the center screw from the circuit board.
-Carefully remove the circuit board. - 2.
-Mount the lower half of the case into the MetData1 using the inserts and screws provided.
-Replace the circuit board and center screw. - 3.
+Remove the lid, and the single screw that attaches the circuit board to the base.
+Remove the board and mount the base to the enclosure backplate using the two screws and nylon grommets provided. - 2.
 Set the dip switches on the circuit board to the appropriate Station ID (Table 3.3-2).
-Each MD9 must have a unique ID; address 1 is usually used for the MD9 at the computer, address 2 for the next MD9, address 3 for the next MD9, etc. The default baud rate is 9600, which can be changed with the jumpers next to the dip switches (Table 3.3-2). - 4.
-Replace the lid. - 5.
-A "pop-out" plug is provided adjacent to the AC/Solar connector for mounting the coaxial bulkhead connector into the enclosure as shown in Figure 3.3-5.
-Remove the "pop-out" plug by pushing it out from inside the enclosure with a screw driver.
-Wear gloves while doing this to protect your hands when the plug gives way.
-Install the coaxial bulkhead connector.
-Attach the short coaxial cable to the MD9's coax connectors to the inside end of the bulkhead connector.
-Attach the main coaxial cable to the outside end of the bulkhead connector.
-Wrap the outside connection with the provided selfvulcanizing rubber. - Route the coaxial cable(s) to the MD9.
+Each MD9 must have a unique ID; address 1 is usually used for the MD9 at the computer, address 2 for the next MD9, address 3 for the next MD9, etc. The default baud rate is 9600, which can be changed with the jumpers next to the dip switches (Table 3.3-2). - 3.
+Reassemble the circuit board and lid using the screws previously removed. - Route the coaxial cable(s) to the MD9.
 Connect the cable(s) to the MD9 using the BNC "T" provided.
-The first and last MD9s of the network must be terminated with 75 ohm Coax Terminators (Model MD9CT) to prevent signal reflection.
+The first and last MD9s of the network must be terminated with 75 ohm Coax Terminators (Model MD9CT) to prevent signal reflection. - 5.
+Connect the green ground wire to the " = " terminal on the MD9, and to datalogger ground.
+Connect the MD9 to the datalogger with an SC12 cable.